 The Devonian sandstone rock that makes up most of the island was initially deposited in flat horizontal layers.
 Millions of years of movement within the Earth's crust have resulted in these originally horizontal sandstone layers becoming tilted, seen to spectacular effect in the western cliffs.

-The Gaada Stack, Foula Jacob Jacobsen, the Faroese linguist, visited in 1894.
+Jacob Jacobsen, the Faroese linguist, visited Foula in 1894.
 He “found the folk lively, intelligent and of excellent memory” and corresponded with Robert Gear for many years.
 At the end of the 19th century, the island supported over 250 people.

 Foula folk still celebrate Christmas as Auld Yule on January 6th and Old New Year a week later, according to the Julian calendar, although the Gregorian calendar was introduced in 1752.